Day 284

 At the root of their problem is a failure to listen to God, ‘You refused to listen’ (v.7, MSG).

-The Lord asks through Jeremiah, ‘But which of \[the prophets\] has stood in the council of the Lord to see or hear his word?
+The Lord asks through Jeremiah, ‘But which of [the prophets] has stood in the council of the LORD to see or hear his word?
 Who has listened and heard his word?’
 (23:18).
 ‘I never sent these prophets, but they ran away.
 I never spoke to them, but they preached away.
 If they’d have bothered to sit down and meet with me, they’d have preached my Message to my people…’ (vv.21–22, MSG).

 If you hear the words of God and speak them out, they will have a very powerful impact: ‘But you prophets who have a message from me – tell it truly and faithfully...
 Isn’t my Message like fire? ...
-Isn’t it like a sledgehammer busting a rock?’ (vv.28–29, MSG) The words of the Bible are so powerful – like fire and like a hammer that breaks a rock to pieces.
+Isn’t it like a sledgehammer busting a rock?’ (vv.28–29, MSG) The words of the Bible are so powerful – like fire and like a hammer that breaks a rock into pieces.
 The more I study it, the more it breaks the rock of my heart, and the Holy Spirit works a process of transformation and sanctification.

 Prayer